 My tech hero is Chris Richardson from RTW Labs.
 Whenever there's something I can't fix or something I don't know how to get done technically, I hire him to do it for me.

-Get an email address that’s linked to your travel blog
+10. Get an email address for your blog

 I highly recommend getting an email address like this as it looks more professional than a Gmail address.
 The only downside to an email address based on your domain name is that it's quicker seen as possible spam by email providers.

-You already decided what your travel blog will be about, so the posts you’ll write will be related to that topic about most of the time.
-But that’s not what I want to talk about in this section.
-I want to share some of my ideas about creating travel blog content and address some often asked questions.
+You already decided what your travel blog will be about, so the posts you'll write will be related to that topic about most of the time.
+But there's a ton of other stuff to consider as well.

 I feel a bit bad giving this advice as I'm not always good at following it myself, but I know that it's valid.
 People read blogs because blogs are written by people.
 If they want dry information they'll go to Wikipedia.
 So show a bit of yourself.
 Let your readers get to know you.
 You're a cool person, right?